jeffpk62/speech-to-text-icp/acoustic-both.md

 If your audio data is less than an hour long, {{site.data.keyword.IBM_notm}} recommends that you provide transcriptions and create custom language models to achieve the best results.
 Also, if your audio is domain-specific and contains unique words that are not found in the service's base vocabulary, acoustic model customization alone does not produce those words during transcription.
 Language model customization is the sole means of expanding the service's base vocabulary.

 Use the optional `custom_language_model_id` query parameter of the `POST /v1/acoustic_customizations/{customization_id}/train` method to train your custom acoustic model with a custom language model, as in the following example.
 Pass the GUID of the acoustic model with the `customization_id` parameter and the GUID of the custom language model with the `custom_language_model_id` parameter.
+Both models must be owned by the service credentials that are passed with the request.

 ```bash
 curl -X POST -u "apikey:{apikey}"